SANDEEP-SQL/Cryptocurrency/README.md

 | aab323    | Sonia      | Australia      |
 <br>

-## Basic SQL Introduction

-Let's try and answer a few questions using this dataset too better understand the DWD mentor team from the `trading.members` table.

-Each question has its own SQL query solution which you can run to generate the required data outputs.

-All the solutions are initially hidden - if you are adventurous, you can try to answer each question without looking at the solution too!

-### How Do I Run These Code Examples?

-Reveal the code, click on the right hand corner in GitHub to copy it to your clipboard and paste it directly into the SQLPad interface then click on the `Run` button in the top right of SQLPad or hit `cmd` + `enter` on Mac or `control` + `enter` on Windows to run the query.

-> Remember to clear all previous SQL queries from SQLPad before running each new SQL query to avoid clashes in generated outputs!

 ### Question 1

 > Show only the top 5 rows from the `trading.members` table